hwstar/esp32-dc-monitor-controller/README.md

 * Runs off of 10.8 to 30VDC supplied by an external power source.

-This hardware will be for sale on Tindie when testing is completed.
+This hardware is for sale on Tindie.
 It is primarily designed to work with [ESPHome](https://github.com/esphome/esphome)

 ## Disclaimer